Navy SEALs (film): Plot

-Curran informs Graham's fiancée of his death, and a funeral with full military honors is held.
-After the wake, the men drown their sorrows at a local bar.
-Hawkins gives a toast to Graham for being the best friend a guy could have.
-Curran scolds Hawkins for his carelessness that caused Graham's death.
+Curran informs Jolena of his death, and a funeral with full military honors is held.
+Curran scolds Hawkins for his carelessness.
 Later, Claire arrives at Curran's houseboat to find a still grieving Curran, leading to a night of intimacy.
-Curran quietly leaves the next morning with Claire in bed.

-Disguised as Lebanese militiamen, the SEALs are deployed by submarine to Beirut, coming ashore at its seafront on Zodiac rubber inflatable boats, this time to meet a local resistance fighter from the AMAL militia who will guide them to the building containing the Stingers.
-Although Dane is killed while attempting to set up a sniping overwatch position, the SEALs locate the Stingers in an old school building in a heavily bombed area of the city.
+Disguised as Lebanese militiamen, the SEALs are deployed to Beirut, entering via Zodiac rubber inflatable boats, this time to meet a local resistance fighter from the AMAL militia who will guide them to the building containing the Stingers.
+The SEALs locate the Stingers in an old school building in a heavily bombed area of the city, but Dane is killed during the trek to the school.
 Curran leads Leary and Rexer inside the building to destroy the missiles while Hawkins and Ramos maintain overwatch outside.
 Hawkins shoots a local gunman questioning him, alerting the terrorists.

-Leaving the building, Curran gets shot in the abdomen and thigh.
-Curran is pinned down near the building door and orders Hawkins to destroy the building regardless of Curran's being in the blast radius.
-Hawkins disobeys the order and rescues Curran while the other SEALs provide suppressing fire before the building is finally destroyed.

-The SEALs commandeer a civilian Mercedes-Benz W123 car and attempt to exfiltrate from the city while evading pursuit by an enemy BTR-152 Armoured Personnel Carrier (APC) armed with a twin Browning M1919A4 .30 Cal machine gun mount.
-The car is eventually hit by machine gunfire and Rexer killed by a stray bullet to the head.
-Leary, using a recovered Stinger missile launcher, manages to destroy the APC, and the four remaining SEALs escape to the beach.
+The exfiltration runs into complications: Curran is wounded, forcing the SEALs to commandeer a civilian car, prompting a pursuit by an enemy BTR-152 Armoured personnel carrier (APC).
+The pursuit ends with Rexer killed by a stray bullet, and Leary destroying it with a commandeered Stinger Launcher.
 Shaheed steals a boat from a pier-side fisherman and follows the SEALs across the water.
 He spots Curran's body floating in the sea.
 As he attempts to pull the body from the water he is attacked by the SEALs and, in an underwater fight, Hawkins kills Shaheed.
 The other SEALs take out the remaining topside terrorists and destroy the small boat.
 With the mission finally accomplished, the designated exfiltration submarine surfaces, recovering the SEALs.